How to Replace a Coleman® Fuel Filler Cap Gasket

 If the screw "slips" or turns too easily, spray it with penetrating fluid and allow it to sit.
 Apply a few gentle taps on the screwdriver with a wrench, re-tighten the cap and try again.

 With the screw out, remove the filler cap.
-The filler cap insert will probably be stuck to the fount or tank.
-Pull it off, or gently pop it off with a screwdriver if necessary.
+The insert will probably remain stuck to the fount or tank.
+Pull it off, or gently pry it off with a screwdriver if necessary.

 Set the filler cap insert down on something you can safely apply flame to, like a stove brick or a large area of dirt.
 You NEED eye protection because it is going to spit at you when heated.